-Your Guide to St Simons Island Beaches
+Ultimate Guide to the St Simons Island Beaches

 We have three miles of contiguous beach, stretching from the pier/village area to East Beach.
 Windsurfing, kite-surfing, bicycling, sand sculpting, and lying in the sun soaking up rays are just a few of the most popular ways to enjoy a St. Simons beach vacation!
-The Atlantic horizon is scattered with shrimp boats, while adventure-seekers searching for outdoor recreation can test out catamarans, stand-up paddleboards, kite boards, and kayaks closer to shore.
+The Atlantic horizon is scattered with shrimp boats, while adventure-seekers searching for outdoor recreation can test out catamarans, stand-up paddleboards, kiteboards, and kayaks closer to shore.

-Dolphins are plentiful here along with many varieties of sea birds and sea turtles.
+Dolphins are plentiful here, along with many varieties of sea birds and sea turtles.
 Book a charter for a sightseeing or fishing tour and get out on the water with local pros who can show you the best of the island region.
 For a unique treat, consider catching expansive views from above on a coastal biplane tour!
 Don’t forget to check for local happenings during your stay!
 The beaches host some of the region’s most popular annual festivals, like 4th of July celebrations, and family-friendly events.
 Visitors also love our oceanfront water parks and community parks for outdoor play and splash-filled fun of a different sort!

 US Coast Guard Station / East Beach

-4100 First Street, Saint Simons Island, GA 31522
+• Address: 4100 First Street, Saint Simons Island, GA 31522

-East Beach is St. Simons Island’s most popular beach area, featuring the widest beaches, public facilities and plentiful parking.
+East Beach is one of two public beaches on St. Simons Island and is by far the most popular beach area.
+This spot features the widest beaches, public facilities, and plentiful parking.
 On the northern end of the beach is Gould’s Inlet, a popular spot for bird-watching and fishing, with views of Sea Island.
 Just south of the inlet, you’ll find the historic Coast Guard Station and World War II Home Front Museum.
-The hard-packed sands of East Beach make for great biking and oceanside flat hikes.
-The southern end of East Beach at Pier Village offers access to the village shops and eateries, as well as great fishing at low-tide, but this area is generally inaccessible at high-tide.
-The East Beach area is pet-friendly (with restrictions between Memorial Day and Labor Day from 9:00 AM – 6:00 PM daily).
-You’ll find the most abundant parking at the Coast Guard Station area – look for signs indicating “First Street Beach Access”.

 Massengale Park